slhck/ffmpeg-quality-metrics/README.md

   --vmaf-subsample VMAF_SUBSAMPLE       Set the value of libvmaf's n_subsample option.
 This is the
                                         subsampling interval, so set to 1 for default behavior.
                                         (default: 1)
-  --vmaf-features VMAF_FEATURES [VMAF_FEATURES ...]
+  --vmaf-10bit                          Convert both inputs to 10 bit before calculating VMAF.
+This
+                                        is recommended for VMAF v1 models (vmaf_v1.0.16 and newer), which should ideally be applied at 10-bit precision for SDR content. (default: False) --vmaf-features VMAF_FEATURES [VMAF_FEATURES ...]
                                         A list of feature to enable.
 Pass the names of the features and any optional params.
 See https://github.com/Netflix/vmaf